argennof/CloudDetectionPRISMA/README.md

 ## Description

-This repository contains the benchmark cloud mask for PRISMA cloud classification.
+This repository contains the benchmark cloud mask and code for PRISMA cloud classification.

 # How it was trained?
 <img width="2683" height="2439" alt="flujo_prisma" src="https://github.com/user-attachments/assets/965946b4-49fa-422d-bb34-e1e8a8324d62" />